 The principle point made by the Environmental Law Foundation and Mrs Austin was that that when the reforms were brought in, claimants with environmental claims relating to nuisance and blight should have been given the same protection as claimants in personal injury cases. who do not face the risk of ruinous legal costs if their claims are unsuccessful (unless it is shown that the claim is fraudulent or fundamentally dishonest).

-Neil Stockdale, an environmental specialist at Hugh James said, ‘we will be inviting the Ministry of Justice and DEFRA to meet to discuss these findings.
+‘we will be inviting the Ministry of Justice and DEFRA to meet to discuss these findings.
 It remains to be seen what approach the government will take to environmental rights post Brexit.
 Careful consideration does however need to be given to ensuring that we uphold the rights enshrined in UK law to protect people from environment blight.’